casper-network/docs-redux/docs/concepts/glossary/A.md

 ## Account {#account}

 An Account is a structure that represents a user on a Casper network.
 Information on creating an account can be found [here](../design/casper-design.md#accounts-head).
-Casper 2.0 release introduces the concept of an [addressable entity](#addressable-entity), which contains an account entity type that supersedes legacy accounts.
+Casper's Condor release introduces the concept of an [addressable entity](#addressable-entity), which contains an account entity type that supersedes legacy accounts.

 ## Account Hash {#account-hash}